denizyennerr/Brazilian_E-commerce_Analysis/README.md

 Presented by Olist, this dataset underscores the platform's success in streamlining e-commerce operations for merchants across Brazilian marketplaces.
 Olist facilitates seamless connections between merchants and consumers through innovative solutions, fostering a unified and efficient e-commerce ecosystem.

 This analysis will delve deeper into understanding the customer journey, comparing seller orders and their delivery times, and analyzing payment methods and payment installment patterns across different regions.
-Lastly, it will conduct an RFM (Recency, Frequency, Monetary) analysis, and thanks to this segmentation it will reveal the loyal customers and potential retention customers.
-By unlocking the power of Brazilian e-commerce through data-driven insights, one can reach important findings that can contribute to strategic decision-making and drive further growth in the e-commerce landscape.
+Lastly, it will conduct an RFM (Recency, Frequency, Monetary) analysis, and by using this technique marketers can tailor their marketing strategies accordingly.
+We can easily analyze the segmentation to reveal the loyal customers and the retention customers.
+By unlocking the power of Brazilian e-commerce through data-driven insights, marketers can reach important findings that can contribute to strategic decision-making and drive further growth in the e-commerce landscape.

 ### Tools